apache/trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

     ``Accept-Language:`` field in client request headers.

     .. note::
-        ecqh is the escaped version of this map
+        ecqh is the URL-encoded version of this map

 .. _pqh: